Authentic Beef Rosh Recipe || Afghani Beef Rosh || How to Make Beef Rosh with step by step photos and Video

 Notes:

-be used mutton and beef as a choice except for chicken and fish
+be made with mutton and beef as a choice, except for chicken and fish

-Bones: I used big-size nali (marrow) bones, bones always make
+Bones: I used big-sized nali (marrow) bones, bones always make

-juicy and tasteful to any non-veg dishes.
+juicy and tasty to any non-veg dishes.
 Don’t skip using bones if you want to

 eat the flavored dish.

-the unpleasant odor of meat.
-If you are okay with this then can be skipped
+the unpleasant odor of the meat.
+If you are okay with this, then can be skipped

 ginger garlic water.